 To serve dairy-free chocolate ice cream, remove the container from the freezer and allow it to sit for several minutes at room temperature.
 This helps it to soften slowly.
 Once it’s soft enough to scoop, it’s ready to serve.

-Serve ice cream on a cone or in a cup with vegan chocolate syrup, chopped nuts, and any of your favorite toppings.
+Scoop the ice cream into a cone or in a cup.
+Top with vegan chocolate syrup, chopped nuts, and any of your favorite toppings.

 Vegan Frozen Desserts

-Do you love vegan frozen desserts?
-Me too!
-Here are some more favorites for you to try:
+Here are some more favorite vegan frozen desserts for you to try:

 Vegan Chocolate Ice Cream